PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:31:55
+Last updated: 2024-04-02 18:32:28
-Random Quote: Your talent is God's gift to you.
-What you do with it is your gift back to God. - Leo Buscaglia
+Random Quote: If one does not know to which port is sailing, no wind is favorable. - Seneca the Younger